 Start with fresh, ripe peaches.
 They should feel heavy for their size, have a bit of give near the stem (or stem end), and they should smell like peaches.
-If you're not confident in your ability to choose a ripe peach, see How to Buy Peaches.
+If you're not confident in your ability to choose a ripe peach, learn how to buy peaches.

 The focus here is peeling whole peaches, and it's the best way to peel more than a single peach or two.
 If, however, you only have one or two peaches to peel, peel them after you pit and slice them.
-See how in How to Slice Peaches.
+Learn how in how to slice peaches.

 If you have more than a couple of peaches to peel, the first thing to do is to bring a pot of water to a boil.
 If you have a pot large enough to hold all the peaches, use it; if not, you can easily work in batches, so no need to worry.